Atharva12233/AtharvaT/README.md

 - 👋 HI im Atharva Tanawade
-- 👀 Im interested in Almost everything ik its hard tk believe but yeah its true.
+- 👀 Im interested in Almost everything ik its hard to believe but yeah its true.
 - 🌱Currently An Undergrad In MITCOE PUNE
-- 💞️ I’m looking to collaborate on ANYTHING
+✅ I’m looking to collaborate on ANYTHING
 - 📫 How to reach me tanawadeatharva@gmail.com

 <!---